thebestfriend/google_integration/README.md

 # google_integration
-Some features that allow integrate Odoo with Google APIs
+Some features that allow to integrate Odoo with Google APIs